Research Regulatory Associate (Bergen County)

 - Generate reports to all necessary parties on the progress of the research project, database, or protocol, as needed.

-- Communicate with staff at all levels (principal investigators, clinical and research support staff).
+- Assist in handling departmental data.
+Communicate with staff at all levels (principal investigators, clinical and research support staff).

-- Ensure that all appropriate Institutional, State, and Federal regulations are followed throughout the course of a research project, database, or protocol.
+- Ensure that all appropriate regulations are followed throughout the course of a research project, database, or protocol.

 - Ensure that research protocols are approved by the Institutional Review Board and followed as written.

 - Ensure that workflow is controlled and meets departmental needs.
-Manages ongoing departmental projects and creates processes to ensure that goals are met.
+Manages ongoing departmental projects and crafts processes to ensure that goals are met.

 - Provide leadership, organizational, creative, or clerical support to established and new research initiatives.

-- Or a minimum of a High School Diploma with at least 3 – 4 years MSKCC clinical research experience.
+- A minimum of a High School Diploma with experience in clinical research or applicable experience.